Auction Opens – 13 December 2025

 Jonathan van der Walt

-Jonathan van der Walt (b.
-1991) is a Gqeberha-based visual artist, curator, and academic whose interdisciplinary practice merges traditional and digital sculptural techniques to explore contemporary South African identity.
+Jonathan van der Walt is a Gqeberha-based visual artist, curator, and academic whose interdisciplinary practice merges traditional and digital sculptural techniques to explore contemporary South African identity.

 He holds a Master’s degree in Fine Art Sculpture from Nelson Mandela University, where he lectures in Visual Arts and manages the Bird Street Gallery and the School of Visual and Performing Arts’ 3D Printing Lab.